Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Lynbrook had an income level below the national average based on latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Lynbrook was $49,266 and the average income stood at $55,850, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Using Wage Price Index growth of 8.25% since financial year 2023, current estimates for Lynbrook would be approximately $53,330 (median) and $60,458 (average) as of September 2025.
-According to the 2021 Census figures, household income ranked at the 78th percentile ($2,212 weekly), while personal income was at the 45th percentile.
-The data showed that 43.3% of Lynbrook's population (4,529 individuals) fell within the $1,500 - 2,999 income range, similar to the metropolitan region where this cohort represented 32.8%.
+The suburb of Lynbrook had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
+The median income among taxpayers was $49,266 and the average income stood at $55,850.
+These figures compared to Greater Melbourne's median income of $57,688 and average income of $75,164 respectively.
+By September 2025, estimates based on Wage Price Index growth of 8.25% projected the median income to be approximately $53,330 and the average income to be around $60,458.
+The 2021 Census showed household income ranked at the 78th percentile ($2,212 weekly) and personal income at the 45th percentile.
+In Lynbrook, 43.3% of the population (4,529 individuals) fell within the $1,500 - $2,999 income range, similar to the metropolitan region where this cohort represented 32.8%.
 High housing costs consumed 16.1% of income, but strong earnings placed disposable income at the 77th percentile.
 The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income